ZeeSpire/zss-afk-site/_posts/2021-12-16-copenhagen-denmark.markdown

 - [71 Nyhavn Hotel](https://www.booking.com/hotel/dk/nyhavn.en.html?aid=7913345&no_rooms=1&group_adults=2) - this hotel located in the iconic Nyhavn (New Harbour) is housed in 2 converted warehouses from the 1800s.
 - [Nimb Hotel](https://www.booking.com/hotel/dk/nimb.en.html?aid=7913345&no_rooms=1&group_adults=2) - Moorish-style building located right in the middle of Tivoli Gardens.
 - [Hotel Sanders](https://www.booking.com/hotel/dk/sanders.en.html?aid=7913345&no_rooms=1&group_adults=2) - luxury boutique hotel, very central, very stylish.
-- [NH Collection Copenhagen](https://www.booking.com/hotel/dk/nh-collection-copenagen.en.html?aid=7913345&no_rooms=1&group_adults=2)  - located in Christianshavn, close to the city center by foot and to the metro station, has two restaurants and a bar presented by a Michelin-starred chef, along with other nice amenities.
+- [NH Collection Copenhagen](https://www.booking.com/hotel/dk/nh-collection-copenagen.en.html?aid=7913345&no_rooms=1&group_adults=2)  - located in Christianshavn, close to the city center and to the metro station, has two restaurants and a bar presented by a Michelin-starred chef, along with other nice amenities.
 - [Villa Copenhagen](https://www.booking.com/hotel/dk/villa-copenhagen-kobenhavn.en.html?aid=7913345&no_rooms=1&group_adults=2)  - building from 1909, located in Vesterbro, has a restaurant, a bar, a garden, a terrace with heated pool, sauna, fitness center and it looks amazing.
+Plus their Instagram account (villacph) is splendid.
 - [Copenhagen Admiral Hotel](https://www.booking.com/hotel/dk/copenhagen-admiral.en.html?aid=7913345&no_rooms=1&group_adults=2)  - waterfront hotel with attractive design located in a heritage-listed 1780s building.
 - [Hotel Skt Petri](https://www.booking.com/hotel/dk/hotel-skt-petri.en.html?aid=7913345&no_rooms=1&group_adults=2)  - centrally located hotel in old Latin Quarter.